isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 The screen, projector or TV should be visible and clear to everybody in the mob.
 The chairs should be facing forward towards the screen as much as possible.
 People will need to stand up and move around frequently, so there should be enough room to do so comfortably.
 It is not helpful to have backpacks and laptops during this.
 Usually we put bags in the corner of the room.
 However, if people are uncomfortable with this, it's not a big deal.

-It is also important to have a whiteboard where people the navigator can express ideas.
+It is also important to have a whiteboard where the navigator can express ideas.

 ## The Facilitator